 The Ecommerce Environment in China

 These are the ecommerce segments where China is a pioneer:

-- We all know that internet users in China mostly browse on their phones or tablet.
-But did you know that 80% of the retail ecommerce sales are generated from mobile devices compared to the global average of 64%?
+We all know that internet users in China mostly browse on their phones or tablet.
+But did you know that mobile devices generate 80% of the retail ecommerce sales?
+This compares to the global average of 64%.

-- As global infrastructure improves and small businesses gain better access to global markets, the demand of Chinese consumers for household products and luxury goods will only increase.
+Global infrastructure improves and small businesses gain better access to global markets.
+Therefore, the demand of Chinese consumers for household products and luxury goods will only increase.